-- A. Requirements for graduation - I. Must complete all of the program or its equivalency. - II.
+A. Requirements for graduation

+- I. Must complete all of the program or its equivalency. - II.
 Must achieve a minimum of 76% in each system/term/course. - III.
 Must achieve a minimum clinical grade of Satisfactory ("C"). - IV.
 Must have completed all theory and clinical hours: - a.
 Vocational Nursing as approved by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT). - b.
+Medical Assistant Program as approved by the Bureau of Private Postsecondary Education. - c.
 Nurse Assistant Training Program (CNA)/Home Health Aide as approved by the California Department of Public Health (CDPH). - V. Must not be on probationary status for absenteeism or behavioral deficiencies. - VI.
 Must have completed the program within 150% of the planned program length. - VII.
 Must be in good financial standing with the Institute and completed all exit interviews. - VIII.
-Pass the exit examination for the course. - IX.
-Complete and pass all mandatory computer lab, onsite, and online review programs during and after the program with a minimum of 76% and must achieve mastery level (<60% or not achieving mastery level will be dropped from the term).
+Pass all exit examinations for the course. - IX.
+Complete and pass all mandatory computer lab, onsite, and online review programs during and after the program with a minimum of 85% and must achieve mastery level (<60% or not achieving mastery level or not achieving exit examination competence of 85% will lead to drop from the program).